google/rust-crate-audits/auditing_standards.md

 `ub-risk-3` is the highest risk level at which non-experts could reasonably avoid causing undefined behavior.
 These crates are unsound, but the risk they pose may be acceptable in some situations.
 Projects need to make judgement calls about where, when, and by whom these crates may be used.
 For example, a project may deem a `ub-risk-3` crate acceptable to use if it contains unsoundness that:

- * Unsoundness that is only triggered on platforms that the codebase does not care about.
+ * Is only triggered on platforms that the codebase does not care about.
- * Unsoundness that may become a problem in future versions of Rust, where the codebase is confident of having upstream patches by then.
+ * May only become a problem in future versions of Rust, by which time there is confidence that it will have been patched..
- * Unsoundness that is triggered by a particular pattern of use of an API, which the codebase does not care to do and is confident of being able to avoid long term.
+ * Is triggered by a pattern of use which the project discourages and can confidently avoid long-term

 All audit levels should strive to detail the safety issues found.
 However, those details are especially important for `ub-risk-3` audits because projects depend on those details to determine whether high-risk crates are acceptable to use.